stratum-mining/sv2-spec/00-Abstract.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC2119.

-We keep the name “Stratum” so that people will recognize that this is an upgrade of the widespread protocol version 1, with the hope that it will help gather support for the new version more easily.
+We keep the name "Stratum" so that people will recognize that this is an upgrade of the widespread protocol version 1, with the hope that it will help gather support for the new version more easily.